Severson-Group/docs.amdc.dev/source/getting-started/tutorials/sensors/index.md

 Making the timing manager's `event ratio` too high is one way that control tasks can be slowed down past their target `TASK_CONTROLLER_UPDATES_PER_SEC`.

 ## Experiment 2 - Multiple sensor samples per control task

+By decreasing the timing manager's `event ratio`, we can cause multiple sensor samples to occur before one cycle of the control task.

+Here's the timing diagram using an `event ratio` of 1.

 ## Experiment 3 - Changing PWM frequency